 Cole is a licensed real estate broker and owner of Phoenix-Redstone Management and Raider Locators in Lubbock, Texas.
 An alumnus of Texas Tech University, he majored in recreation & leisure services and minored in business.
 Since 2006 he has served on the National Board of Directors of Alpha Phi Omega – National Service Fraternity as its Region VII Director, including being a member of the Executive Committee since 2011.
 As a youth he was involved in Cub Scouts and Boy Scouts.
 As an adult volunteer in Scouting, his roles have ranged from Assistant Scoutmaster to District Committee Member.
 He is a Brotherhood member of the Order of the Arrow.
 Cole spent six summers on the staff of Philmont Scout Ranch and is a Life Member of the Philmont Staff Association.
 He resides in Lubbock, Texas.

 Bill currently works as a National Representative for Focus on the Family.
-He earned a B.A. in Ministry and Administration in 1979 from Lincoln Christian College in Lincoln, Illinois and in 1988 he completed his masters in divinity degree from the same college.
+He earned a B.A. in Ministry and Administration in 1979 from Lincoln Christian College in Lincoln, Illinois and in 1988 he completed his Masters in Divinity degree from the same college.
 Bill is an Eagle Scout and Brotherhood Member of the Order of the Arrow and has done numerous projects for the betterment of Scouting.
-In addition to his Scouting activities, Bill has served as a chaplain in the U.S. Army Reserve and in 1997 won a special election to serve New Mexico’s 3rd Congressional District as its Congressman.
+In addition to his Scouting activities, Bill has served as a chaplain in the U.S. Army Reserve and in 1997 won a special election to the U.S. Congress, serving New Mexico's 3rd Congressional District.
 Now retired from Congress, Bill presently spends countless hours working for the American Chinese Civic Exchange and when not working, enjoys spending time with family.
 He currently resides in Los Alamos, New Mexico.